 SI.
 No Material issue identified Indicate whether Risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) Risk Risk: Neglecting employee wellbeing can result in increased stress, burnout, absenteeism, and high turnover rates.
 This negatively affects productivity, morale, and overall organizational performance, and can damage the company's reputation as an employer.
 Negative Implication: Failure to address employee wellbeing may lead to higher healthcare and recruitment costs, reduced efficiency, and weakened employee morale, ultimately affecting profitability and long-term sustainability.
-4 Human Capital Development Opportunity Opportunity: Presents a strategic opportunity for Muthoot Microfin as investing in employee training, well-being, and career growth enhances productivity, service quality, and employee retention.
-A skilled and motivated workforce directly contributes to business growth, innovation, MML provides training on skill upgradation and conducts performance and career development reviews for employees to enhance their capabilities, support professional growth, and align individual goals with organizational objectives.
+4 Human Capital Development MML provides training on skill upgradation and conducts performance and career development reviews for employees to enhance their capabilities, support professional growth, and align individual goals with organizational objectives.
 Positive Implication: Investing in employee growth and development leads to higher retention rates.
-When employees see clear pathways for advancement, they are more likely to stay committed, which supports sustained business growth and organizational Risk and customer satisfaction. resilience.
-Negative Implication: Inadequate focus on human capital can lead to high attrition, low morale, skill gaps, and reduced operational efficiency.
-This can impact service delivery, increase recruitment and training costs, and harm the company's reputation as an employer of choice.
-Failure to retain human resources in the long term can adversely impact business performance.
-Consequences include reduced productivity, higher recruitment expenses, and diminished achievement of business targets.
-5 Financial Opportunity Opportunity: - Positive Implication: Inclusion For MML, Financial Inclusion presents an opportunity by allowing the company to expand its services to underserved communities, thereby increasing its customer base.
-By providing access to credit and other financial services, MML can foster economic empowerment, enhance its social impact, and strengthen its position in emerging markets Increased revenue from a larger customer base, higher loan disbursements, improved profitability, and better risk management through diversified portfolios.
+When employees see clear pathways for advancement, they are more likely to stay committed, which supports sustained business growth and organizational resilience.
+Risk Risk: Inadequate focus on human capital can lead to high attrition, low morale, skill gaps, and reduced operational efficiency.
+This can impact service delivery, increase recruitment and training costs, and harm the company's reputation as an employer of Negative Implication: Failure to retain human resources in the long term can adversely impact business performance.
+Consequences include reduced productivity, higher recruitment expenses, and diminished achievement of business 5 Financial Inclusion Opportunity choice.
+Opportunity: For MML, Financial Inclusion presents an opportunity by allowing the company to expand its services to underserved communities, thereby increasing its customer base.
+By providing access to credit and other financial services, MML can foster economic empowerment, enhance its social impact, and strengthen its position in emerging markets - rargets.
+Positive Implication: Increased revenue from a larger customer base, higher loan disbursements, improved profitability, and better risk management through diversified portfolios.
 Additionally, it enhances access to capital and boosts investor confidence, supporting long-term growth.